 Unfortunately, motorcyclists tend to suffer more serious injuries in vehicle accidents, and therefore require extensive medical care and treatment afterward.
 If you or a loved one has been injured or worse in a broadside collision, contact Cullan & Cullan to discuss whether you are eligible for a personal injury claim against the negligent party.
-Our Kansas City motorcycle accident lawyers can answer your questions and get you started in the right direction.
+Our Kansas City broadside accident lawyers can answer your questions and provide much-needed guidance at this time.

 For a free consultation, call us at (816) 253-8606.

 Intersections are where broadside collisions (aka T-bone collisions or side-impact crashes) most commonly occur.
 They are also common on highway on-ramps, multi-lane roadways, and other places where vehicles cross paths or go in different directions.
 When drivers are not paying close enough attention, speeding, or driving under the influence in these areas, a broadside accident can take place, potentially causing severe damage and injury.